alehxs/alehxs/README.md

 <h2 align="left">👨‍💻 About Me:</h2>

 I'm a Computer Science student interested in full-stack development, mobile development, and cybersecurity.
-Outside of tech, I enjoy working out 🏋️ and eating good food 🍔.
-I'm also a passionate Oracle Redbull Racing fan 🏎️.
+Outside of tech, I enjoy working out 🏋️ and eating out 🍔.
+I'm also an avid Redbull Racing fan 🏎️.

 <h2 align="left">🏗️ What I'm currently working on:</h2>

 - Formula 1 Telemetry Dashboard
-- CompTIA Security+ Certification
 - Leetcode